‘The Dark Tower’ Film’s Release Date Has Been Moved Back Again

 — SuperHeroHype (@SuperHeroHype) March 30, 2017

 This isn’t the first time the release date for The Dark Tower film was delayed.
 The film adaptation of Stephen King’s fantasy series was originally slated for February 17.
-Before long it was announced that the film was moved back to July 28, which raised not a few eyebrows considering no single trailer has been released with only three months to go.
+Before long, it was announced that the film was moved back to July 28, which raised not a few eyebrows considering no single trailer has been released with only three months to go.
 Fans of the novels, however, were more than thrilled when a new film poster (which advertised the July 28 release date) was released a week ago.

 The dark tower teaser poster #movies #news pic.twitter.com/wvXJXwXFPP